How to Share Streaming Accounts Legally in 2026 (UK & USA)

 One useful point that still gets missed: travelling is not the same thing as breaking the rules.
 Netflix still lets you watch on the go, and if you sign in on a new TV while away you may be asked to verify temporarily rather than being shut out completely.

-03 Amazon Prime Video: Amazon Family Explained
+03 Amazon Prime Video: Amazon Family and Amazon Household Explained

 04 Disney+ Household Rules and Extra Member Access

 Being away from home is still fine.
-Disney+ says you can continue watching on supported devices while travelling, but a TV login away from home may ask you to confirm that you are away or to verify with a one-time passcode.
+Disney+ says you can continue watching on supported devices while travelling, but a TV login away from home may ask you to confirm that you are away or verify with a one-time passcode.

 05 Apple TV+ Family Sharing